yokoyamatoyou/agent_mri/README.md

    streamlit run app.py
    ```

+After processing an image the app shows the extracted brain, textual findings
+and offers a **Download JSON** button to save the structured report.

 Unit tests can be executed with `pytest`.

 The results shown by the application are intended for assisting radiologists